Jit- announcement icon

 The Consequences of XSS Attacks and Why Prevention Matters

 At their core, XSS attacks exploit trust, tricking users into thinking they’re interacting with legitimate content when, in reality, malicious scripts are being executed in their browsers.
 These scripts can hijack user sessions, allowing attackers to impersonate users, swipe sensitive data, or even escalate privileges within an application.
-For example, privilege escalation flaws like Dirty Cow have been linked to unauthorized access affecting millions of devices worldwide.
+For example, the 2021 Netgear router XSS vulnerability (CVE-2021-34991) allowed attackers to hijack administrative sessions by exploiting stored XSS in the router's web interface, potentially affecting millions of home and small business networks.

 In high-stakes apps like banking or healthcare, one XSS vulnerability can lead to severe breaches, exposing users and organizations to substantial financial and regulatory fallout.
 The risk of leaving XSS vulnerabilities unpatched is well-documented, with studies consistently ranking XSS among the most pervasive threats to web applications.